Bahujan Samaj Party: History

-Silver jubilee

 On 14 April 2009, the Bahujan Samaj Party celebrated its silver jubilee.
-The Manywar Shri Kanshi Ramji Shahri Garib Awas Yojna housing scheme for poor was launched by Lucknow Development Authority (LDA).
+The Manywar Shri Kanshi Ramji Shahri Garib Awas Yojna housing scheme for the poor was launched by Lucknow Development Authority (LDA).
 The role of Mayawati was discussed in BSP's success.
 A mass rally was organised in Lucknow with 10000 police personnel on duty.
 It was the 305th and largest rally of BSP since 1984.
 As per Observer Research Foundation, within 25 years BSP became the third largest political party of India.